Welcome to Rare Diseases

 - A rare disease affects the individual, parents, siblings and friends; many people’s lives are affected by rare disease

-The NIHR BioResource – Rare Diseases has been awarded funding for the clinical application of Next Generation Sequencing Techniques (NGST) to study the genomes of affected participants and their relatives.
-Participants with rare diseases in the following areas are the initial focus of our research: Infection and Immunity, Neuroscience, Rare Diseases (including Rare Cancers) and Cardiovascular Disease.
+The NIHR BioResource – Rare Diseases recruits affected participants and their relatives across several different disease areas including Infection and Immunity, Neuroscience, Rare Diseases (including Rare Cancers) and Cardiovascular Disease.

 If you are reading these pages, and you do not have a rare disease, but would like to join BioResource please visit the how to join page.